nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 | `deleteExpense` | Removes an expense from the list  |
 |  `editExpense`  |   Edits an expense in the list    |

+### Recurring Expense and Recurring Expense List

+<u>Overview</u>

+The `RecurringExpense` class represents an indivual recurring expense with a price, description, category, last date added and a frequency.

+The `RecurringExpenseList` class manages a collection of `RecurringExpense` objects.
+It allows for addition, editing and deletion of expenses.

 ### Exceptions and Logging

 <u>Overview</u>